Photon counting beyond the rotating-wave approximation: Introduction

 \section{Introduction}

 Open quantum systems interact with their environment, \textit{e.g.}, via the absorption or emission of photons.
 Often, such systems are described by a Lindblad master equation which provides a simple local in time description of the dynamics of the system \cite{campaioli}.
-For the Lindblad equation to be valid, one needs that correlations in the bath decay much quicker than correlations in the system, also known as the Markov approximation.
+For the Lindblad equation to be valid, one needs that bath-system correlations can be neglected and that correlations in the bath decay much quicker than correlations in the system, also known as the Born-Markov approximation.
 Further, weak damping is necessary which enables a rotating-wave approximation (RWA) that reduces the complexity of the problem only to the resonance frequency of the system.

-For systems such as optical cavities, this approximation is essentially always valid due to the large frequencies involved.
+For systems such as optical cavities, this approximation is essentially always valid due to the large frequencies involved \cite{haroche}.
 However, for systems that operate at lower frequencies, the resonance frequency can become of the order of the dissipation rate.
-This can be the case for superconducting circuits that operate in the microwave regime.
+This can be the case for superconducting circuits that operate in the microwave regime \cite{westig:17}.
 Additionally when the number of emitted photons is small, a strong-coupling provides an advantage of an increased signal.
 In such situations, the RWA is not applicable anymore and the description by a Lindblad equation is not valid.

 More generally, open quantum systems can be described by a quantum Langevin equation (QLE), earning its name due to its resemblance to the classical stochastic Langevin equation \cite{caldeira, ford:88}.
 The advantage of the QLE compared to the Lindblad equation is that it does not rely on approximations such as Markovian environments or a RWA.
 However, all dissipative processes are collected in a damping kernel, making the distinction between different dissipative processes hard.
 This stands in contrast to the Lindblad setting where each process is uniquely described by a jump operator.
 In particular, this enables an easy identification of the emission of photons which can be used to obtain the radiation statistics \cite{davies:81, kim:23, kansanen:25}.
 Thus, the question arises how to obtain radiation statistics from the QLE.